owasp-dep-scan/dep-scan/README.md

 ## Features

-- Scan local repos, Linux container images, and OS to identify known CVEs and quick insights
+- Scan most application code.
+Local repos, Linux container images, Kubernetes manifests, and OS to identify known CVEs and quick insights
 - Package vulnerability scanning is performed locally and is quite fast.
 No server is used!
 - Suggest optimal fix version for vulnerable packages (See suggest mode)
 - Perform deep packages risk audit for dependency confusion attacks and maintenance risks (See risk audit)